JunxianQu/ECE143_NFD_Prediction/README.md

 The file is used for extracting feature name, feature type and feature id.
 The file is saved in json and csv.
 ### basic_functions.py
 The file has the necessary functions for plotting the bar graphs.
+### floor_tracker.py
+The file reads sales_traits.csv and trait_data.csv and outputs the floor prices for each trait into json file trait_floors.json
 ### Bar_Graphs_Visualization.ipynb
 The Jupyter file is run to visualize the bar graphs.
 It imports functions from basic_functions.py.